 This moderate 4-mile round trip hike offers panoramic views of the Sedona landscape.
-The trailhead is located at the Brins Mesa Trailhead and while it may be a little challenging due to elevation at the end you are awarded with great views of Sedona.
+It starts at the Brins Mesa Trailhead, and even though the elevation makes this trail somewhat challenging, it rewards you with great views of Sedona at the end.

 Fay Canyon Trail

 This easy to moderate 2.5-mile round trip hike takes you through a beautiful canyon with towering red rock walls.
-The highlight of this hike is the natural arch that can be found at the end of the trail, the arch is a beautiful feature that is well worth the hike.
+The highlight of this hike is the natural arch that can find at the end of the trail, the arch is a beautiful feature that is well worth the hike.